 AQUATICS AREA Students' aquatic placement is based on each student's performance on the Oxford College aquatics placement test during new student's orientation.
 All students are required to attend placement testing during new student orientation.
-At the test, students will be assigned as a nonswimmer (PE 110), intermediate swimmer (PE 111), advanced swimmer (PE 112), or they will be exempt from the aquatics requirement.
+At the test, students will be assigned as a nonswimmer (PE 110), intermediate swimmer (PE 111), or they will be exempt from the aquatics requirement.
 Students can enroll only in the classes in which they are placed.
 Students who are placed out of the swimming requirement are eligible to enroll in Lifeguard Training (PE 113) and/or Fitness Swimming (PE 103).
 Physical Education 110.
 Beginning Swimming Fall, spring.
 Credit, one hour.
 Placement or permission of instructor/aquatics director only.
 Develops the nonswimmer's skills in basic strokes and personal water safety.
 The survival stroke and other survival techniques are addressed in this class.
 Physical Education 111.
 Intermediate Beginning Swimming Fall, spring.
 Credit, one hour.
 Placement or permission of instructor/aquatics director only.
 For students who are not afraid of the water but are not comfortable in deep water.
 Emphasis is on development of basic strokes and personal water safety and survival skills.
-Physical Education 112.
-Advanced Beginning Swimming Fall, spring.
-Credit, one hour.
-Placement or permission of instructor/aquatics director only.
-For students who are not afraid of deep water and who are not good swimmers.
-Emphasis is on development of stroke mechanics and personal water safety and survival.
 Physical Education 113.
 Lifeguard Training Fall or spring.
 Credit, one hour.
 This is an entry-level lifeguard certification class.
 Upon completion of this class you may receive certifications in the following from the American Red Cross: Lifeguarding, First Aid, CPR for the Professional Rescuer.
 Prerequisite for this class: 500 yard swim, 40 yards brick retrieval swim Fees: there will be a nominal fee to be paid upon completion of the prerequisite for this class.
 Physical Education 210R.
 Topics in Aquatics TBA, with permission of instructor.
 Credit, one hour.
 Specific topic(s) to be announced when course is offered.
 Counts toward aquatics area.